prevention-icon

 Their bites trigger allergies

-Bird mite bites trigger allergies in people and pets (including pet birds), due to chemicals in their saliva which are secreted during a bite.
+Bird mite bites trigger allergies in people and pets (including pet birds) due to chemicals in their saliva that are secreted during a bite.
 These allergies can be quite nasty and even require treatment.

 Sleep deprivation

-Bird lice are most active at night, so an infestation will keep you awake experiencing a crawling sensation and scratching itchy bites.
+Bird mites are most active at night, so an infestation will keep you awake.
+You will experience a crawling sensation and scratching, itchy bites.

-Bird lice have adapted to avoid treatment and protect their eggs, by hiding out of site.
+Bird mites have adapted to avoid treatment and protect their eggs by hiding out of site.
 This prolongs the treatment process and makes it more difficult to exterminate them.

 They reproduce quickly

 Female bird mites usually lay a few dozen eggs over their lifetime.
-These eggs hatch in a matter of days, so it doesn’t take long for an outbreak to happen.
+These eggs hatch in a matter of days, so an outbreak doesn’t take long.

 How bird mites get in your home

-Bird lice get inside when they’re on the prowl for a new host and can infiltrate any area of your home.
+Bird mites get inside to you and your home when young birds leave their nests.
+The mites go on the prowl for a new host and can infiltrate any area of your home.

 Our bird lice control team is ready to help